fastlater/opendata-us-nij-rtcfc/README.md

 Programs, syntax, scripts and other software components are made available under the [BSD2 license](https://opensource.org/licenses/BSD-2-Clause).

+<a name="cite"></a>
 ## Citation
-When publihsing, presenting, or in general sharing your work, results, and outputs, the following suggested citation is optional but appreciated:
+When publishing, presenting, or in general sharing your work, results, and outputs, the following suggested citation is optional but appreciated:

 *This work has been made possible with contributions and technical support from Metadata Technology North America Inc. (http://www.mtna.us)*